orewa-arun/AaveCollateralSwap/README.md

 # Problem Description #
-We have deposited AAVE tokens and using it as collateral,we have borrowed DAI.Now we see that the aave token price is soaring and another token's growth like BAT looks promising.You fear the liquidation of your collateral and losing monetary value,so you decide to swap your collateral (AAVE-->BAT).
+We have deposited AAVE tokens and using it as collateral,we have borrowed DAI.Now we see that the aave token price is taking a dip and another token's growth like BAT looks promising.You fear the liquidation of your collateral and losing monetary value,so you decide to swap your collateral (AAVE-->BAT).

 You think of paying back the borrowed DAI and withdrawing AAVE so as to swap it on a DEX like Uniswap,but unfortunately your DAI has been locked into